stefanpejcic/EmailFilter/README.md

 # Todo

-- routes to dispaly doamins penalty and checked domains
+- routes to display domains penalty and checked domains
 -